 Giving Birth in Rural Liberia: A Midwife's Account

-CSH, led by Management Sciences for Health, offers scholarships to prospective midwives and laboratory technicians at accredited schools in Liberia as part of its health systems strengthening efforts.
+CSH, led by Management Sciences for Health, offers scholarships to prospective midwives and laboratory technicians at accredited schools in Liberia, as part of its health systems strengthening efforts.
 The program also conducts regular monitoring visits at four training institutions in the country, ensuring they meet quality academic standards.
 The aim is to boost the number of qualified health workers in critical cadres, reduce maternal and infant mortality, and improve quality of care.
 So far, 143 Liberians have received scholarships.
-Twenty-three midwives, including Mulbah, have graduated and been deployed to health facilities in hard-to-reach areas of Lofa County, where reducing maternal deaths is particularly challenging.
+Twenty-three midwives, including Mulbah, have graduated and sent to health facilities in hard-to-reach areas of Lofa County, where reducing maternal deaths is particularly challenging.
 Liberia’s maternal mortality ratio is 725 deaths per 100,000 live births—more than double that of nearby Ghana, for example.
+And in Lofa County the situation is worse, with 1,072 deaths per 100,000 live births, according to the 2013 Liberia Demographic and Health Survey.

-I hope to see more midwives further their education and build up their skills because the task we have is huge.
-Most of the midwives here in Lofa are always willing to do whatever it takes to save the lives of both the mother and babies.
+I hope to see more midwives further their education and build their [midwifery] skills because the task we have is a huge one.
 I have learned a lot from delivering so many babies.
-I now know when it is appropriate to deliver the baby and when to allow for surgery.
-Also I have learned when to call for help and when to deliver the baby alone.
-The experience is wonderful and joyful when the baby is delivered safely.
-I am happy that I can now manage the entire delivery alone and I am also happy that I have become more professional in my field and can be relied on to deliver babies safely.
+I can now manage the entire delivery alone and have become more professional in my field.
+I can be relied on to deliver babies safely.

 Cindy Shiner, MSH communications manager, contributed to this interview.